EvoStream/ems_user_guide/_posts/2016-01-01-runtimeapi.md

 We will start by retrieving an external stream that we can then use to playback.
 First we will pull in a test stream.
 The source URI is:

 For simplicity, we will be using the Command Line interface to send API commands to the server.
 We will use the telnet utility (available on all operating systems) to do this.
-Learn more about using telnet to connect to EMS in the "Accessing the Runtime API" section above in this document.
+Learn more about using telnet to connect to EMS in the "Accessing the Run-Time API" section above in this document.

 1. Run the EMS. _(See Starting the Server)_
 2. Open a telnet session to the EMS

+   To pull the stream, type the command below on the telnet console:

         pullstream uri= rtmp://s2pchzxmtymn2k.cloudfront.net/cfx/st/mp4:sintel.mp4 localstreamname=TestStream1

-To pull the stream, type the command below on the telnet console:

-This will tell the EMS to go get the test stream and name it "TestStream1".
+   This will tell the EMS to go get the test stream and name it `TestStream1`.

-1. Now that the stream is a part of the EMS, we will want to play it.
+3. Now that the stream is a part of the EMS, we will want to play it.
 You can either use the EMS UI, or we can use an external player such as VLC.
 You can use any of the following URL's to play it back using "Network Stream":

         rtmp://localhost/live/TestStream1
         rtmp://localhost/live/TestStre